Agoraphobia Treatment Program for Teens in Texas

 Family Therapy

-Free and confidential anxiety assessments for agoraphobia are available in Dallas, Texas, through BasePoint Academy.
+Free and confidential anxiety assessments for agoraphobia are available through BasePoint Academy.
 These assessments give your family the chance to connect with a licensed clinician and share what your teen has been experiencing.
 You can begin exploring treatment options in a safe, judgment-free environment.

 Taking the first step can feel overwhelming, but optimal support is just a phone call away.
+Give your teen the best opportunity to start building confidence and coping skills for lasting progress.
 Call today to schedule a free, confidential assessment with BasePoint Academy.
-Give your teen the best opportunity to start building confidence and coping tools for lasting progress.

 BasePoint Academy Accepts health Insurance